 Beyond writing, Christine is an expert marketing consultant with over 25 years of experience specializing in end-to-end creative solutions for an exclusive worldwide client list.
 She possesses wide-ranging experience developing strategic plans, branding, advertising, P.R. programs, and writing in any medium for any purpose.
-She’s worked in all facets of marketing communications, from graphic design and print production to high-level public relations and strategy development.
 Before launching CB Creative in 2009, she was a college spokesperson and senior public relations official.

 The Middletown Connecticut Sports Hall of Fame inducted Christine into their 2011 class for her high school accomplishments as a three-sport athlete at Mercy High School in Middletown, Connecticut.
 Mount Saint Mary College inducted Christine into their Athletic Hall of Fame in 2015 for her achievements as a basketball player.

 Christine resides in shoreline Connecticut and Provincetown, MA.
 She enjoys hiking, landscape photography, and cooking.
 She is a member of the National League of American Pen Women, New York Women in Film & Television, and the WGA East Indie Film Caucus.
 Christine is also a member of the Board of Directors of the Provincetown Theater.